rlatksk/SpendWise/README.md

 1. Clone this repository: `git clone https://github.com/rlatksk/SpendWise.git`
 2. Navigate to the project directory: `cd SpendWise`
 3. Install dependencies: `npm install`
-4. Create a `.env` file in the root directory and add these things
+4. Create a `.env` file in the root directory and add these variables
     - PORT
     - MONGO_URI
     - MONGO_URIdummy